dispatch/classic/README.txt

 	the current page and centered sign in and registration screens.

-	In examples, the message floater has a Cajo version of its applet, and phone directory add dropdown category filtering (using a writable HiberanetObjectModel).
+	In examples, the message floater has a Cajo version of its applet, and phone directory adds dropdown category filtering (using a writable HibernateObjectModel).

 0.8	Many base classes in the toolkit have been refactored to be more
 	flexible, including DataApplication, AuthDataApplication,